munificent/craftinginterpreters/book/the-lox-language.md

 ## Statements

-That's the expression forms (except for a couple related to specific features that we'll get to later), so let's move up a level.
+Those are the expression forms (except for a couple related to specific features that we'll get to later), so let's move up a level.
 Now we're at statements.
 Where an expression's main job is to produce a *value*, a statement's job is to produce an *effect*.
 Since, by definition, statements don't evaluate to a value,